aalshukri/RstatsJsonAPI/README.md

 # RstatsJsonAPI
-API wrapper for R to allow JSON data exchange written in PHP.
+API wrapper for R to allow JSON data exchange written in PHP using JWT.

 ## File Structure